 One of the fastest ways to check your honey’s quality is to assess your syrup’s stickiness.
 There are multiple tests you can conduct to examine the stickiness of your honey.
 To start, we recommend the thumb test.

 First, investigate the stickiness of your honey by conducting a thumb test.
 Add a single drop of syrup to the pad of your thumb and watch to see if the honey spreads over your finger or stays in a single droplet form.

 If the Honey Spreads

-If the honey spreads across your thumb, this is an indicator of impure honey.
+If the honey spreads across your thumb, this is an indicator of lower honey quality.
 Pure honey is more likely to stay in place, whereas impure honey contains more moisture from pasteurization.
 The increased moisture content causes impure syrup to spread into a thinner, sticky texture.